MF Global accord, once thought unlikely, goes before U.S. judge

-NEW YORK (Reuters) - A year ago, the bankruptcy of MF Global, the collapsed brokerage run by former New Jersey Governor Jon Corzine, seemed like it would be a long and messy affair involving plenty of courtroom drama around the world.
+NEW YORK, Jan 30 (Reuters) - A year ago, the bankruptcy of MF Global, the collapsed brokerage run by former New Jersey Governor Jon Corzine, seemed like it would be a long and messy affair involving plenty of courtroom drama around the world.

 But that was before a surprising meeting of minds between court-appointed administrators in the United States and Britain, and the cooperation of Louis Freeh, former director of the FBI, who is the trustee representing MF Global’s creditors.